wcchu/Writer/Writer/README.md

 Run `python main.py` to deploy the writer locally.
 Open browser with `localhost:5000/seed_text/written_len/temperature` (suppose default port is 5000) where `seed_text`, `written_len`, and `temperature` are optional input parameters; if they are not defined in the url, the default values in the beginning part of `main.py` code will be taken.

 The model is also deployed to Google App Engine with the endpoint https://writer-01.appspot.com/.
+I expect the traffic to be very low so the daily spending limit is set to 1 USD.
+The access to the app might fail due to this limit.